Olympus PEN-F versus Sony A7R III

 The Olympus PEN-F and the Sony Alpha A7R III are two enthusiast cameras that were officially introduced, respectively, in January 2016 and October 2017.
 Both the PEN-F and the A7R III are mirrorless interchangeable lens cameras that are based on a Four Thirds (PEN-F) and a full frame sensor.
 The Olympus has a resolution of 20.2 megapixel, whereas the Sony provides 42.2 MP.

 An illustration of the physical size and weight of the Olympus PEN-F and the Sony A7R III is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the PEN-F – represents the basis or 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the PEN-F – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is considerably larger (35 percent) than the Olympus PEN-F. Moreover, the A7R III is substantially heavier (52 percent) than the PEN-F. It is noteworthy in this context that the A7R III is splash and dust-proof, while the PEN-F does not feature any corresponding weather-sealing.